Blue Mounds State Park: Incidents

-Blue Mounds State Park was the scene of a murder May 20, 2001, when Carrie Nelson, then 20, was beaten to death while working alone in the park office.
+Blue Mounds State Park was the site of a murder on May 20, 2001, when Carrie Nelson, then 20, was beaten to death while working alone in the park office.
 A coroner said the wounds to her head appeared as if she'd been struck with a rock.
 The killer apparently stole about $2,000 from the park coffers.
 The case went unsolved for six years until May 2007 when, in a routine check of DNA samples of prison inmates in South Dakota, police found a match with DNA samples gathered from the crime scene.
 The samples linked Randy Leeroyal Swaney, 35, to the murder.
 He was serving time for a 2004 burglary.
 In August 2008, Randy Swaney was sentenced to life in prison.